+FROM:

-FROM: CYNTHIA K. BAEBLER MANAGER, AMES SITE OFFICE Cynthia Baebler Digitally signed by Cynthia Baebler Date: 2021.09.24 10:59:25 -05'00'
+CYNTHIA K. BAEBLER MANAGER, AMES SITE OFFICE Baebler

+Cynthia

+SUBJECT:

-SUBJECT: DECLARATION OF ENVIRONMENTAL MANAGEMENT SYSTEM CONFORMANCE TO
+DECLARATION OF ENVIRONMENTAL MANAGEMENT SYSTEM CONFORMANCE TO

 ISO 14001:2015 STANDARD FOR AMES LABORATORY

 This memorandum documents that the Environmental Management System (EMS) for the Ames Laboratory conforms to the International Organization for Standardization's (ISO) 14001:2015 standard, as documented by the results of a formal assessment performed by a qualified party outside the control or scope of the EMS, and the Ames Site Office oversight of the EMS.
 This satisfies the requirements of DOE Order 436.1, Department Sustainability, Sections 4.c.(3) and 5.e.(2).